 Books and Maps

-Mike Houck and M. J. Cody co-edited Wild in the City, a Guide to Portland's Natural Areas, a joint publication of the Audubon Society of Portland and the Oregon Historical Society Press.
+Mike Houck and M. J. Cody co-edited Wild in the City, Exploring The Intertwine, a joint publication of the Audubon Society of Portland and Oregon State University Press.

-A comprehensive guide to the Portland-Vancouver metropolitan region's natural areas, Wild In the City was published by the Oregon Historical Society Press in collaboration with the Audubon Society of Portland's Urban Conservation program.
+A comprehensive guide to The Intertwine, the Portland-Vancouver metropolitan region's system of parks, trails, and natural areas, Wild In the City was published by Oregon State University Press in collaboration with the Audubon Society of Portland's Urban Conservation program.
 Organized by watersheds, Wild In The City emphasizes ecological linkages among natural areas and offers almost 100 site guides with detailed maps to natural spaces, trails, waterways, parks, golf courses and even cemeteries where significant habitat or other natural history features can be viewed.
 The book is interspersed with engaging, lively natural history essays and colorful "tidbits" of information written by experts in their fields and those who have an intimate knowledge of the sites and natural history.

 Wild in the City gives the reader an uncommon look at local geology, flora, fauna and seasonal changes.
 It also includes a calendar that provides the reader with must-see natural history events throughout the year, such as the return of bald eagles to their winter roost, the gathering of Vaux's swifts in the fall, and spring wildflowers.